projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 You can add the *VAO Effect* component multiple times with different settings to the same camera to create more detailed appearance.

 For example, you can add *VAO effect* with short radius and another with longer one.
 This will create scene with both short hard and longer softer shadows.

+If you don't want some object to cast or receive occlusion - set *Rendering Mode* of its material to *Fade* or *Transparent*.
+Or use plugin's *Luminance Sensitivity* option where possible.

 # Troubleshooting